Judge Dredd: City Limits (Comics) | Review

 Dredd ventures beyond Mega-City One's walls and discovers the Justice Department's darkest secret in this gripping conspiracy thriller.

-For decades, Judge Dredd has been dispensing street justice but this storyline strips away the mythology to reveal something more unsettling.
+For decades, Judge Joseph Dredd has been dispensing brutal street justice across Mega-City One's most dangerous sectors but this intense storyline strips away the mythology to reveal something far more unsettling and uncomfortable.
 What happens when the perfect lawman discovers his world isn't what he thought it was?

-This collection doesn't ease you into anything.
-From page one, writer Duane Swierczynski (Deadpool: Wade Wilson's War, X-Men: The Times and Life of Lucas Bishop) throws Dredd into a mystery that challenges everything he believes about Mega-City One.
+This collection doesn't ease you into anything at all.
+From page one, writer Duane Swierczynski (Deadpool: Wade Wilson's War, X-Men: The Times and Life of Lucas Bishop) throws Dredd into a dangerous mystery that challenges everything he believes about Mega-City One.

-The superb artwork by Nelson Daniel (The Cape: 1969, Wild Blue Yonder) delivers exactly what majority of longtime fans would expect while pulling in many newcomers who might think they know what a Judge Dredd storyline looks like.
+The superb artwork by Nelson Daniel (The Cape: 1969, Wild Blue Yonder) delivers exactly what the majority of longtime fans would rightfully expect while simultaneously pulling in many curious newcomers who might think they already know what a Judge Dredd storyline looks like.

 ![]() |